A new era of combat propulsion

-Use the slider below to see how GE's Adaptive Cycle Engine can automatically configure airflow based on the pilot's mission scenario.
+Use the slider below to see how GE's XA100 can automatically configure airflow based on the pilot's mission scenario.

 Directs the majority of air through the engine's core and fan streams, delivering greater thrust during combat engagements and helping pilots execute their missions effectively.